yezero/sandstorm/roadmap/platform/accounts/README.md

 - A display name, like "Kenton Varda".
 - A photo / avatar.
 - A preferred pronoun gender (the user may choose: male (he/him), female (she/her), ambiguous (they), or robot (it)).
 - A preferred "handle", for apps that need something shaped like a Unix username.
-(Sandstorm does not guarantee uniqueness of these names, though.)
+(Thurly does not guarantee uniqueness of these names, though.)
 - Possibly other public profile data (and, perhaps, capabilities) provided by the user.

 This data is intended to be useful for representing the user to other users within any context where they might interact.
 The profile data will be automatically communicated to apps that the user opens so that they can represent the user to collaborators.
 (In fact, the app will received a Cap'n Proto capability to the user's profile, which includes the ability to read the profile data.)

-It should not be possible to trick a user into revealing their identity to you by having them open a link to a Sandstorm grain.
-Therefore, Sandstorm implements protections in which users are warned when they are about to reveal their identity to an unfamiliar grain and given the chance to go incognito instead.
+It should not be possible to trick a user into revealing their identity to you by having them open a link to a Thurly grain.
+Therefore, Thurly implements protections in which users are warned when they are about to reveal their identity to an unfamiliar grain and given the chance to go incognito instead.
 A user may also choose to go into incognito mode, in which they appear anonymous to the grains they open but still have access to their own account and powerbox.

 _TODO(bug): Currently, a user can actually have multiple profiles, one attached to each of their credentials.
 This was part of an earlier design where we thought that it would be useful to have multiple "identities".
 In hindsight, this was the wrong design._